J0hm/azel21-gpredict/README.md

-# IMPORTANT
-This fork is not functioning currently.
-The plan is to fix and update it within the next week (July 2024)

 # Tracking
 Python and Bash scripts that allow Gpredict (on Linux) to control the Green Heron RT-21 Az-El rotor controller for satellite tracking.